-There are several reasons why you may choose selective demolition instead of regular demolition.
+There are several reasons why you may choose selective demolition instead of regular.
 These include the following:

-- The selective demolition costs are lower than the costs of demolishing the entire structure.
+- Costs are lower than the costs of demolishing the entire structure.

 - Selective demolition leads to the production of less waste, which is better for the environment and leads to less hauling.